florence/esterel-calculus/README.txt

 Below follows some example changes you might make to this artifact, and some of what you may need to modify to do so.

 Add or modify rules in the calculus:
-  Assuming everything is setup and `make` works.
+  Assuming everything is set up and `make` works.
   1. change `redex/modex/shared.rkt` to update the language grammar
   2. change `redex/model/calculus.rkt` to update the rules.
   3. change `redex/model/standard.rkt` to make corrisponding changes to the std reduction.
-  4. update `front-end.rkt` to be able to compile to the new formms
+  4. update `front-end.rkt` to be able to compile to the new forms
   5. update `redex/test/binding.rkt` to handle correct binding of any new forms

-  --- If you want to test against external implementation (say you are adding Esterel v7 features) --- 5a. follow below sets of instructions to update Esterel v5 and HipHop.
+  --- If you want to test against external implementation (say you are adding Esterel v7 features) ---
-  5b.
+  5. follow below sets of instructions to update Esterel v5 and HipHop.
   --- end if

   --- If you want to test against an updated COS model ---